 Dr. Vaida will discuss with you options for anesthesia and plan your procedure accordingly.
 In general, however, it is done with local anesthesia.

-Yes.
-Studies have shown that chewing efficiency improves significantly after treatment with cylindrical implant systems and, following a brief adaptation period, is comparable to the chewing efficiency of natural teeth.
+Chewing efficiency should improve after treatment with cylindrical implant systems and, following a brief adaptation period, should be comparable to the chewing efficiency of natural teeth.

 This too can vary, but most people experience only minimal swelling.
 Any that does occur usually ends within one or two days after the procedure.